 This episode of It’s Hot Out There brings us to downtown Ypsilanti for the annual Krampus Ball.
-This was a free event open to the public that included several DJs, a puppet show, and a walk down Michigan Avenue.
-All around an amazing party, with many working furiously to make it happen: from steadfast Mark Maynard at the tap, to the DJ’s flinging confetti on the dancers while pointing the strobe at the outlandish costumes; from the puppeteer, using both hands to ensure his characters danced on the beat, to his friends, spearing sausage chunks on toothpicks to feed him and keep the wooden creatures dancing on their strings.
+This free holiday event, open to the public, includes several DJs, a puppet show, and a walk down Michigan Avenue.
+An amazing party, with many working to make it happen: from steadfast Mark Maynard at the tap, to the DJ’s flinging confetti on the dancers while pointing the strobe at the outlandish costumes; the puppeteer used both hands to make his creatures dance on the beat while his friends speared sausage chunks into his mouth.

-All of this was a labor of love: obvious, messy, collective, boisterous, creative, and self consciously counter-commercial-christmas-culture.
-It was a night of play but also work, together, to resurrect the spirits of christmas that cannot inhabit the bourgeois mantle or hearth; that are anathema to expensive parcels arranged under glowing trees in grand foyers with the clink of ice cubes that signals the single malt has begun.
-PBR cans littered the Dreamland Theater space, and were handed out merrily more or less regardless of participants’ ability to pay (thank you, Ypsilanti!).
-Switches were wielded with delight, as were dry ice, balloons, strobes, curtains (and yes, you can pay attention to the man behind the curtain).
+At the end of the evening came the physically excruciating work of the Krampus on makeshift stilts who loomed over us on the dancefloor, and in the streets.
+All of this was a labor of love: sweaty and boisterous yet also created with care.
+It was all anathema to expensive parcels arranged under glowing trees in grand foyers with the clink of ice cubes that signals the single malt has begun.
+Instead, PBR cans littered the Dreamland Theater space, and were handed out merrily, more or less regardless of participants’ ability to pay (thank you, Ypsilanti!).